k0smik0/olympus/readme.md

 <br/>
 This is a simple presentation page.
-See above links for details about each project.
+See above links for details about each project (including sample apps apk and youtube links to demo videos).
 <br/><br/><br/>

 --